 A single-band raster where pixel values represent ambient air temperature.

 The unit of measurement associated with the input temperature raster.
-Available input units are degrees Celsius, Fahrenheit, and Kelvin.
+Available input units are Celsius, Fahrenheit, and Kelvin.

 Wind Speed Raster